 You must also be eligible for publicly funded healthcare.

 If you want to buy an alarm you need to pay for that yourself.

-You can't get government help to rent an alarm that is monitored by a family member, eg a GPS-based pendant that links to a smart phone.
+You can’t get government help to rent an alarm that is monitored by a family member, for example, a GPS-based pendant that links to a smart phone.